Hafez Makhlouf: Early life

 Makhlouf was born in Damascus on 2 April 1971.
 He is a maternal cousin of former Syrian president Bashar al-Assad and the brother of Rami Makhlouf, a leading businessman in Syria.
 He is also a cousin of Atef Najib, former political security chief in the city of Daraa.
 Makhlouf was commissioned into the Republican Guard in 1992 and was a close friend of Bassel al-Assad, the elder brother of Bashar al-Assad.
 Makhlouf was injured in the high-speed car crash in 1994 that resulted in Bassel's death.

 Career

 Makhlouf was a Colonel of the Army and the head of Section 40 at the General Security Directorate's Internal Branch (251) until 2014.
 In late 2014, he was transferred to GID headquarters.
 In November 2014, Col. Hafez Makhlouf also met with Egyptian President Abdel Fattah el-Sisi in Cairo.
 In 2017, he was promoted to brigadier general and entrusted with relations with the Iranian intelligence services and the Lebanese Hezbollah.
 In 2018, Brig.
-Gen. Hafez Makhlouf returned to his post in the GID, overseeing import of weapons into Syria from Russia and Belarus.
+Gen. Hafez Makhlouf returned to his post in the GID, overseeing import of weapons into Syria from Russia and Iran.